 Back in 2013, ‘hiking through Afghanistan’ wasn’t high on the to-do lists of many travelers.
-But Australian writer Tracey Croke set off for the country’s Wakhan Corridor anyway, determined not to let the headlines convince her otherwise.
+But travel writer Tracey Croke set off for the country’s Wakhan Corridor anyway, determined not to let the headlines convince her otherwise.

 I’m in Tajikistan with a man named Usef.
 The year is 2013.